A covariant Stinespring theorem: Introduction

 \paragraph{Categorical Morita equivalence of compact quantum groups.} In~\cite{Neshveyev2018} a notion of a Morita-Galois object was introduced.
 This is a $G_1$-$G_2$-$C^*$-algebra whose category of equivariant right Hilbert $A$-modules is an invertible $\Rep(G_1)$-$\Rep(G_2)$-bimodule category; such an algebra can be reconstructed from any $\Rep(G_1)$-$\Rep(G_2)$-bimodule category, which includes the Hom-category $\Hom(\mathcal{M}_1, \mathcal{M}_2)$ between simple objects in any semisimple $C^*$-category with fibre functor.
 We also note that, in the language of this work, two compact quantum groups (or more generally two rigid $C^*$-tensor categories $\mathcal{T}_1,\mathcal{T}_2$) are categorically Morita equivalent precisely when there is an equivalence $\Mod(\mathcal{T}_1) \simeq \Mod(\mathcal{T}_2)$.

 \paragraph{Previous covariant Stinespring theorems.} As we have mentioned, our result recovers~\cite[Thm.
 2]{Holevo2007}, the finite-dimensional cases of~\cite[Thm.
 1]{Stinespring1955}\cite[Thm.
 1]{Scutaru1979}\cite[Thm.
 2.1]{Paulsen1982}, and the special case of~\cite[Thm.
 15]{Szafraniec2010} applying to f.d. unital $C^*$-algebras.
-Since the category $\Mod(\Rep(G))$ is equivalent to the 2-category of equivariant f.d.
-Hilbert bimodules over f.d. $G$-$C^*$-algebras~\cite[P.13]{Neshveyev2018}, it may also be interesting to consider recent work on completely positive maps between Hilbert $C^*$-modules~\cite{Asadi2009,Bhat2010,Joita2010}.
+Since the category $\Mod(\Rep(G))$ is equivalent to the 2-category of equivariant finitely generated Hilbert bimodules over f.d. $G$-$C^*$-algebras~\cite[P.13]{Neshveyev2018}, it may also be interesting to consider recent work on completely positive maps between Hilbert $C^*$-modules~\cite{Asadi2009,Bhat2010,Joita2010}.

 \paragraph{Module categories.} The 2-category $\Mod(\mathcal{T})$ defined here is as a semisimple $C^*$-version of the 2-category of exact module categories over a tensor category~\cite[Rem.
 7.12.15]{Etingof2016}\cite{Ostrik2003}.
 Our proofs demonstrate that when working in the $C^*$-setting there is no need to use abelian category theory; all one needs is linearity, the $C^*$-axioms and idempotent splitting.
 We hope this will make module category theory more accessible to researchers in the quantum information community.